giosullutrone/cv/README.md

 ### 🚀 Outside of Research

-I founded **Vivi S.R.L.**, a startup aiming to democratize wine culture by making wine-by-the-glass sustainable and accessible, addressing economic and environmental issues in wine consumption. **Vivi S.R.L** has won multiple awards, among many a bootcamp sponsored by *Amazon*.
+I co-founded **Vivi S.R.L.**, a startup aiming to democratize wine culture by making wine-by-the-glass sustainable and accessible, addressing economic and environmental issues in wine consumption.
+Our startup has won multiple awards, among many a bootcamp sponsored by *Amazon*.

-I also hold an **international patent** for a liquid dispensing device that extracts wine or other liquids from sealed bottles without removing the cork — making it suitable for both home and professional use.
+I also co-hold an **international patent** for a liquid dispensing device that extracts wine or other liquids from sealed bottles without removing the cork — making it suitable for both home and professional use.

 ---